Narcissistic habits seem to run in a cycle of patterned behavior that some of us like to call the Narcissistic Circus:

 - A sense of entitlement and refusal to follow the law

-- Manipulation by lies, mind games and gaslighting
+- Mind games and gaslighting

 - Recruitment of flying monkeys

 - Seeking revenge

 These behaviors might happen in stages or at different times, but eventually patterns will emerge.These are all are part of the narcissistic agenda or better known as the narcissistic circus.
 A polish proverb has it right when it says:

 If only it were that easy, but most narcissistic parents will do all they can to ruin their child’s reputation when they won’t go along with their plans.
 Many ACONs will tell you their narc parents have spent hours taking notes about their enemies and researching how to win their case in court and sadly many of them have been sued by their own parents.
 Having a narcissist for a parent can be a continual abuse–first in childhood, then in adulthood and even after discovery of the problem it seems like the wounds never really heal.

 The only solution for healing is love.
 But the narcissistic parent doesn’t seem able to love their child.
 If they did, they might not have abused them in the first place.
 They wouldn’t be angry if their adult child remembers the abuse and they would apologize, rebuild the relationship to show their child unconditional love.